chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/artifactory-pull-through/index.md

 > **Note**: You can find your organization's name or ID by running `chainctl iam groups list -o table`.

-This command will return a `docker login` command like the following.
+This command will return a `docker login` command like the following:

 ```
 . . .